 Ideally, do electrolytic rehydration, for that you can drink coconut water or oral rehydration salts purchased in any pharmacy around the world.
 If by any chance you don’t find it, you can appeal to that old homemade recipe (1 litre of mineral water + 1 tablespoon of sugar + 1 teaspoon of salt).

 Another amazing tip is to bring activated charcoal tablets with you, which help to detoxify your body.
-We always take it at the first sign of bad stomach.
+We always take it at the first sign of a bad stomach.

 Now, be aware!
 If the symptoms get worse, visit a doctor!
-It is not advisable to take antibiotic, obstipating (e.g. Imodium), or some other kind of similar remedy without medical guidance.
+It is not advisable to take an antibiotic, obstipating (e.g. Imodium), or some other kind of similar remedy without medical guidance.

 Go for it and eat up!
 But make good decisions.